dlwh/puck/README.md

 Puck has three main classes.
 The first is for compiling the GPU representation of a grammar, the second is for parsing with that grammar, and the third is for experimental use.
 Running --help with any of these commands will list all options.

+### Obtaining Puck

+A prebuilt version of puck can be downloaded from <http://www.scalanlp.org/releases/puck-assembly-0.1.jar>.
+Plain text grammar files (needed to set up a parser) can be obtained from this repository in the textGrammars/ directory.

 ### Building Puck

 This project can be built with sbt 0.13.
 Run `sbt assembly` to create a fat jar in `target/scala-2.10/`